melreg6/portfolio/README.md

 (´｡• ᵕ •｡`) ♡

-My name is Melissa, a Computer Engineering Student @ Boston University!
+My name is Melissa, a Computer Engineering student @ Boston University!

 ♡━━━━━━━━━━━━━━♡